 TRIVIA: As you may know, I quit my job at the age of 21.
 Some people said that I didn’t have enough office experience to just suddenly declare that the corporate life didn’t fit me… but that’s only because they assumed that I only started working at 21.
 Like I’ve mentioned, I’ve already worked for them for 2 years and I even had a previous 1 year experience (I finished my 4-year business degree in university at the age of 19 and that course enabled me to go through 3 different internships in 3 different multinational companies for a year).

 At the same year that I graduated — still at the age of 19 — I snagged the job at thee said investment bank.
 As you may have noticed, even with my experience and credentials, the Philippine job market was really tough: I was paid very low even for a fresh graduate.

 If you are curious about the digital nomad lifestyle OR if you want to know the other alternative jobs that you can do…

 May 2014: At this point in time, I have already been traveling around Asia and Europe while working online for the Swedish brand — and I still continued to do so.
 However, after learning most of how the business worked, I was suddenly inspired by the idea of implementing a similar business — especially after I saw how it was absolutely achievable AND profitable!

-What followed was the 2nd resignation of my life: I discussed my plans to the CEO of the Swedish brand and he regretted to see me go, but he was more than happy to provide guidance to us if we needed it (as long as we don’t make products that would compete against his).
-Jonas and I agreed to that as business founders and partners, and so came the very first business that I’ve run: Adalid Gear!
+What followed was the 2nd resignation of my life: I discussed my plans to the CEO of the Swedish brand and he regretted to see me go, but he was more than happy to provide guidance — and so came the very first online business that I’ve run called as Adalid Gear!
 (Yep, it’s my last name and it means “champion” in Spanish! /// UPDATE: As of 2020, I’ve sold this business and I’ve since had other online businesses that I handle.)